A Short Guide to Taxes for Freight Shippers

 The goods and services tax is what will be applied during your shipment booking with Freightera.

-The amount applied varies from province to province and it’s dependent solely on the delivery location’s province.
+The amount applied varies from province to province and it’s determined solely on the delivery location’s province.

 The Exact GST Amounts in Canadian Provinces